tysg/petpets/docs/main.md

 -   This query is sort of an expansion of generating a part timer’s salary but is far more complex with the need to find the first 60 pet days
 -   The high overview is to first generate the bonus, d3, from the 61st pet day onwards and right outer join (d4 on the right) it with a table, d4, that captures all the months since the Full Timer has begun work, then doing a coalesce for months in the d4 that don’t have any value in d3
 -   To get the bonus: generate a date for every month where a bid exists and do a cartesian product with bid and select dates that exist in any bid period
--   we then did a partition by month, year as well as generated an enumeration over each partition with (ROW_NUMBER) so that we could get the first 60 pet days
+-   we then did a partition by month, year as well as generated an enumeration over each partition with (`ROW_NUMBER`) so that we could get the first 60 pet days
-    -   We’ve also done it such that we’ve ordered each partition by date first then ct_price (Care Taker Price) in ascending order within each (month, year)
+    -   We’ve also done it such that we’ve ordered each partition by date first then `ct_price` (Care Taker Price) in ascending order within each (`month`, `year`)
     -   So we hope to have very happy Full Timers who get the better rates beyond the first 60 pet days
 -   Next is the right outer join with d4, which gives us some entries in d3 that are NULL which represent months which the Full Timer has not had any bids requested
     -   We solve this by Coalescing these NULL values with a standard 3000 salary and bonus of 0